thachp/eventdbx/README.md

 # EventDBX

-You'll likely enjoy this database system.
-Worry less about how you structure your data and focus more on your business logic.
+You’ll appreciate this database system.
+It lets you spend less time designing schemas and more time writing code that drives your application.

 ## Overview